 Which is why…

-In this article, we wanted to take a moment and discuss what are some of the things you may be able to notice which could mean that your dog is suffering and should be brought to his or her vet asap!
+In this article, we wanted to take a moment and discuss some of the things you may be able to notice that could mean that your dog is suffering and should be brought to their vet ASAP!
+So, without further ado, let’s dive right in.

 What is a Gastric Ulcer?

-With this in mind, it’s also important to understand that the location of an ulcer will go a long way in determining how “severe” an ulcer may be and how one should go about treating it.
+A gastric ulcer is an ulcer that occurs in the stomach.
+Now, it’s essential to understand that “ulcers” can happen in various locations throughout the body, especially throughout the digestive tract.
+With this in mind, it’s also important to understand that the site of an ulcer will go a long way in determining how “severe” an ulcer may be and how one should treat it.

 This is why…

-The mucosal blood flow has changed.
+This article will focus on just “gastric” “cars, which occur only within the stomach.
+When a dog gets a gastric ulcer, it disrupts the gastric mucosa.
+This means that the mucosal blood flow has changed.
 The mucous membrane will also be disrupted and will likely impact the epithelial layer (or top layer) of the stomach lining.
+All of which will probably hurt your dog’s overadog’sastric he”lth.”

-Symptoms & Clinical Signs of Gastric Ulcers
+Symptoms” & Clinical Signs of Gastric Ulcers

-Because the truth is, most gastric ulcers in humans go undetected as well!
-Most folks, and we presume dogs simply go about their lives thinking that the slight discomfort that they’re feeling is normal.
-And if they experience this discomfort every time they eat, why wouldn’t they?
+The unfortunate thing about gastric ulcers is that most will go undetected.
+Sure, they may cause some discomfort, but the likelihood of you noticing this within your dog’s behavior’s likely to be very small.
+But don’t feel like it because the truth is that most gastric ulcers in humans go undetected as well!
+Most folks, and we presume dogs, go about their lives thinking that their slight discomfort is normal.
+And if they experience this discomfort every time they eat, why wouldn’t they…

 - Black, mushy stool that looks like tar,